dev2lead/uppersafe-osfw/README.md

 ### Remote access

-To securely enable remote access to the web interface, your need to install a web server with reverse proxy capabilities and SSL certificates:
+To securely enable remote access to the web interface, you need to install a web server with reverse proxy capabilities and the SSL certificates you want (use *Let's Encrypt* instead of those provided by the `ssl-cert` package to avoid SSL warnings):

     apt install nginx ssl-cert